STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Introduction

 Specifically, semantic labels are firstly employed as queries to retrieve images on the image hosting websites, \eg, \texttt{Flickr.com}.
 The retrieved images from the first several pages usually meet the definition of a simple image.
-With these simple images, high quality saliency maps are generated by the state-of-the-art bottom-up saliency detection technique~\cite{jiang2013salient}.
-Based on the supervision of image-level labels, we can easily assign a semantic label to each foreground pixel and learn a semantic segmentation DCNN supervised by the generated saliency maps via a novel multi-label cross-entropy loss function, in which each pixel is classified to both the \emph{foreground} class and \emph{background} according to the predicted probabilities embedded in the saliency map.
-Then, an iterative learning process is utilized to gradually improve the capability of DCNN, in which the predicted segmentation masks of simple images by initially learned DCNN are in turn used as the supervision to learn an enhanced DCNN.
+With these simple images, high quality saliency maps are generated by the state-of-the-art saliency detection technique~\cite{jiang2013salient}.
+Based on the supervision of image-level labels, we can easily assign a semantic label to each foreground pixel and learn a semantic segmentation DCNN supervised by the generated saliency maps by employing a multi-label cross-entropy loss function, in which each pixel is classified to both the \emph{foreground} class and \emph{background} according to the predicted probabilities embedded in the saliency map.
+Then, a simple to complex learning process is utilized to gradually improve the capability of DCNN, in which the predicted segmentation masks of simple images by initially learned DCNN are in turn used as the supervision to learn an enhanced DCNN.
 Finally, with the enhanced DCNN, more difficult and diverse masks from complex images are further utilized for learning a more powerful DCNN.

-Particularly, the contributions of this work are summarized as follows: \begin{itemize} \item[$\bullet$] We propose a simple to complex (STC) framework that can effectively train the segmentation DCNN in a weakly supervised manner (\ie, only image-level labels are provided).
-The proposed framework is general, and any state-of-the-art fully-supervised network structure can be incorporated to learn the segmentation network. \item[$\bullet$] A multi-label cross-entropy loss function is introduced to train a segmentation network based on saliency maps, where each pixel can adaptively contribute to the \emph{foreground} class and \emph{background} with different probabilities. \item[$\bullet$] We evaluate our method on the PASCAL VOC 2012 segmentation benchmark~\cite{2010-pascal}.
-Our weakly supervised methods can outperform the state-of-the-art results with a large margin (7.8\% for \emph{val} set and 10.6\% for \emph{test} set) under the same supervised setting. \end{itemize}
+Particularly, the contributions of this work are summarized as follows: \begin{itemize} \item[$\bullet$] We propose a simple to complex (STC) framework that can effectively train the segmentation DCNN in a weakly-supervised manner (\ie, only image-level labels are provided).
+The proposed framework is general, and any state-of-the-art fully-supervised network structure can be incorporated to learn the segmentation network. \item[$\bullet$] A multi-label cross-entropy loss function is introduced to train a segmentation network based on saliency maps, where each pixel can adaptively contribute to the \emph{foreground} class and \emph{background} with different probabilities.

-The rest of the paper is organized as follows.
-We briefly review the related work in~\secref{sec:related-work}.
-The details of the proposed methods for weakly supervised segmentation are introduced in \secref{sec:proposed-method}.
-Finally, the experimental results are provided in~\secref{sec:experiments}. \\
+\item[$\bullet$] We evaluate our method on the PASCAL VOC 2012 segmentation benchmark~\cite{2010-pascal}.
+The experimental results well demonstrate the effectiveness of the STC framework, achieving the state-of-the-art performance.